GSA-TTS/identity-dev-docs/_pages/testing.md

 ## About the Login.gov sandbox

-Login.gov provides an open sandbox environment to create and test integrations between Login.gov and your applications. **Note that the Login.gov Sandbox environment is a free service with an availability target of M-F, 8a-5p ET.** While it is typically online within that window, there are occasional hiccups that should resolve quickly on their own.
-The environment may at times be available outside of this window, but it is not guaranteed and may become unavailable with no advance notice.
+The Login.gov sandbox is an open environment to create and test integrations between Login.gov and your applications.

+**The Login.gov sandbox environment is supported M-F, 8a-5p ET.** The sandbox is typically available during these hours, though there occasional outages may occur.

-In the sandbox environment, our [Portal](https://dashboard.int.identitysandbox.gov) is where you can manage your test applications. ***It is important to note that your Login.gov production account and your Login.gov sandbox account are two separate accounts.***
+In the sandbox environment, our [partner portal](https://dashboard.int.identitysandbox.gov) is where you can manage your test applications. ***It is important to note that your Login.gov production account and your Login.gov sandbox account are two separate accounts.***

 ## Getting access to the Login.gov sandbox